13 Best Geckoboard Alternatives in 2026 [Tested by Us]

 AgencyAnalytics Pricing

 AgencyAnalytics uses client-based pricing, so your monthly cost scales with the number of clients you're managing.
-Plans start at $59/month and are calculated via their on-site pricing calculator.
-AI tools (Ask AI and AI Summary) are available on plans starting at $179/month.

-- Database connectors: Custom pricing via sales.
+- Database connectors: custom pricing (MySQL, BigQuery, Amazon Redshift)

 Read our full guide to AgencyAnalytics pricing.